Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-contained in a 12m diameter, 5.6cm thick transparent acrylic vessel.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Creighton Mine, Ontario, Canada \task \textbf{Period:} 1999-2006 \task \textbf{Type:} $\nu_{x}$, x=e, $\mu$, $\tau$ \task \textbf{Detection Technique:} Cherenkov \end{tasks} SNO is a 2100m deep underground detector\cite{ranucci2016techniques} which consists of 1000 tonnes of ultrapure heavy water $D_{2}O$ (99.917\% ${^2}$H by mass) contained in a 12m diameter, 5.6cm thick transparent acrylic vessel.
 The detection medium is studied by 9438 sensitive photomultiplier tubes (PMTs) on an 18m diameter support structure.
-The aim of the experiment is to detect neutrinos through their interactions with the large tank of heavy water.
+The aim of the experiment is to detect electron neutrinos coming from the core of the Sun through their interactions with the large tank of heavy water.
+The reactions\cite{jelley2009sudbury} involved in detection of neutrinos(Figure \ref{Fig.17}) are: \paragraph{Charged-Current (CC):}